How to Copy Movie from DVD in Final Cut Pro

 Once the software is installed on your computer, place your DVD into DVD drive and open DVD Ripper.
 Now we are ready to import DVD files.
-Click "Load DVD" button on the top menu bar to import the DVD file.
+Click "Load Disc" button on the top menu bar to import the DVD file.

 As the application scans the DVD, it will generally select the title with the longest duration you need.
 After that, you'll be brought to a screen that looks like this: